LaxrLee/Codility/Data Engineering/README.md

 Metadata - information about the data which includes; Filename, filesizem blocksize #blocks blockslocation, user, usergroup, date, permission etc.
                                                       Temp.txt  100 mb    64 mb      2      b1=dn1,b2=dn500, xyz, supergroup, 0824, rwx-----
 Master node will send request to datanode 1 and 500 instead of scanning each machine and causing an overload.

+The nodes must always be active and responsive when requests are made.
+And at all other times Daemon - process/program that will always be running in the background There are 5 hadoop daemons.
+One i Name/master node
+In eah machine you will run the daemon,

+Evry one hour you are copying meta data, more like a backup - to recover. on the second master computer - this is configurable. (secondary /masternamenode machine)